learric/Angular.Rails/README.md

 ```

 Then open a web browser to [http://localhost:3000/](http://localhost:3000/).
 If there is a form field inside of a green box, begin entering your name.
-If 'Hello, **YOUR-NAME**' appears in green, _CONGRATS!_
+If '_Hello, **YOUR-NAME**_' appears in green, everything downloaded correctly.

 Next, open